bioacoustic-ai/bacpipe/README.md

 Download the ones that are available from [here](https://github.com/bioacoustic-ai/bacpipe/tree/main/bacpipe/pipelines) and create directories corresponding to the pipeline-names and place the checkpoints within them.

-## Test the installation was successfull
+## Test the installation was successful

 By doing so you will also ensure that the directory structure for the model checkpoints will be created.

 `pytest -v --disable-warnings bacpipe/tests/test_embedding_creation.py`

+The tests could take a while, so to run a small test, you can also pass the model you would like to test:

+`pytest -v --disable-warnings bacpipe/tests/test_embedding_creation.py --models=birdnet,perch`

+(keep in mind you have to have the checkpoints locally for the models that require it)

 In case of a permission denied error, run
 `python -m pytest -v --disable-warnings bacpipe/tests/test_embedding_creation.py`

 If everything passes then you've successfully installed bacpipe and can now proceed to use it.

-## Known installation issues

-### python headers needed for animal2vec requirements to work
-For non-windows users:

-- for `fairseq` to install you will need python headers:
-`sudo apt-get install python3.11-dev`

-- once completed install fairseq:
-`uv pip install fairseq==0.12.2`

-- if you're not using `uv`, you'll need to ensure you have `pip` version 24.0 (`pip install pip==24.0`, omegaconf 2.0.6 has a non-standard dependency specifier PyYAML>=5.1.*. pip 24.1 will enforce this behaviour change and installation will thus fail.
-For Windows `env_bacpipe\Scripts\python.exe -m pip install pip==24.0`)

----

 # Usage